scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 characteristics include essay length, use of profanity and slang terms, as well as part-of-speech usage.

-We first compare lexical-based characteristics on the self-summary text by sex.
+We first compared lexical-based characteristics on the self-summary text by sex.
-Our sample includes 21,321 females and 31,637 males [7]_.
-We find that, on average, females write significantly more than males (150 terms compared to 139, :math:`p` = 0.00).
+Our sample included 21,321 females and 31,637 males [7]_.
+On average, females wrote significantly longer essays than males (150 terms compared to 139, :math:`p` < 0.001).

-For profanity and slang, instead of comparing frequencies across demographic splits, we compare the proportion of users who use these terms.
+We next compared the proportion of users who utilized profanity and slang.
 Profanity was rarely used in the self-summary essay.
-Overall, only 6 percent of users included such terms in their self-descriptions.
+Overall, only 6 percent of users included profanity in their self-descriptions.
 The difference was not significantly significant by sex (5.8% of females versus 6.1% of males, :math:`p` = 0.14).

 Not surprisingly, slang was much more prevalent (on a per-user basis) than profanity.
 56 percent of users used some form of slang in their self-summary essays.
-Females used slang at a significantly lower rate than males (54% versus 57%, :math:`p` = 0.00).
+Females used slang at a significantly lower rate than males (54% versus 57%, :math:`p` < 0.001).

 To compare part-of-speech usage, we first associated part-of-speech tags with every token in the self-summary corpus.
 This results in counts by user and